-Applicant posits that his proposed amendment simply adds his previously registered mark, THE LEE GREENWOOD COLLECTION,33 to his applied-for mark, GOD BLESS THE USA.
+Applicant posits that his proposed amendment simply adds his previously registered mark, THE LEE GREENWOOD COLLECTION, to his applied-for mark, PROUD TO BE AN AMERICAN.
 Both marks are in standard characters, and both are for the same identified goods.
-Applicant maintains that the TMEP clearly allows him to amend the proposed mark to include his previously registered mark, as it states "An amendment adding an element that the applicant has previously registered for the same goods or services may be permitted."
-TMEP § 807.14(b).34
+Applicant maintains that the TMEP clearly allows him to amend the applied-for mark to include his previously registered mark, as it states "An amendment adding an element that the applicant has previously registered for the same goods or services may be permitted."
+TMEP $\$ 807.14(b).^{33}$